zonemaster/zonemaster-backend/docs/API.md

 ## API method: `translation_language_strings`

-Returns valid [translation language strings] given the setting in the configuration file.
+Returns valid strings for [translation language] based on the setting in the configuration file.

 Example request: